Production Orders

 Specific fields:

-Phase Code/Phase/Subphase: with a double click, the relevant help for processing phases opens from which the corresponding phase and subphase can be selected;
+Phase Code / Phase / Subphase: with a double click, the relevant help for processing phases opens from which the corresponding phase and subphase can be selected;

-Ctrl. qual.: this flag indicates whether the material should be subjected to quality control before its use;
+Quality Control: this flag indicates whether the material should be subjected to quality control before its use;

 Work center: from this combo, the Work Center is set.
 It is automatically proposed, retrieved from the phase that was previously selected and entered in the grid;

-Expected Start/End Date: these are the dates of the beginning and end of the relevant phase; changing the expected start and end dates will automatically modify these as well.
+Expected Start / End Date: these are the dates of the beginning and end of the relevant phase; changing the expected start and end dates will automatically modify these as well.
 They are calculated based on the times entered in the processing phases, and specifically based on the greater of the worker time and total machine time for the selected phase;

-Machine time: is the time taken by the machine to carry out the phase, related to the quantity of pieces per phase;
+Total machine time: indicates the total machine time, given by the product of Machine Time and Number of Machines; Machine time: is the time taken by the machine to carry out the phase, related to the quantity of pieces per phase;

 Machine number: indicates the number of machines involved in this phase;